 He recreated Loud’s plan, although it’s not clear if Bíró copied the idea or came up with it independently.
 The National Inventors Hall of Fame explained that Bíró’s invention “consisted of a ball that freely rotated in a socket.
 Moving the pen across the page made the ball rotate, where it picked up ink from a reservoir and applied it to the page.”

-In Britain, Italy, and Australia the universal word for a ballpoint pen is “biro,” pronounced as if was spelled by-row.
+In Britain, Italy, and Australia, the universal word for a ballpoint pen is “biro,” pronounced as if it was spelled by-row.